aws-samples/sample-cfm-tips-mcp/README.md

 └── README.md                             # Project ReadMe
 ```

-## 🔐 Required AWS Permissions
+## 🔐 Security and Permissions - Least Privileges

-Your AWS credentials need these permissions.
-The MCP server uses your role to perform actions, hence proceed with least privilege access only.
+The MCP tools require specific AWS permissions to function.
+-  **Create a read-only IAM role** - Restricts LLM agents from modifying AWS resources.
+This prevents unintended create, update, or delete actions.
+-  **Enable CloudTrail** - Tracks API activity across your AWS account for security monitoring.
+-  **Follow least-privilege principles** - Grant only essential read permissions (Describe*, List*, Get*) for required services.

 The below creates an IAM policy with for list, read and describe actions only:

 ```json
 {